Amines can act as electron pair donor

 aqueous solution of an aliphatic amine is added to a copper(II) salt

-solution containing the hexaaquacopper(II) complex ion (shown on the
+solution containing the hexaaquacopper(II) complex ion, an initial

 neutral hydrated 'turquoise'/pale blue coloured copper(II) hydroxide complex precipitate is formed,